zhaozhizhuo/ICD-BRSK/README.md

 This is our Pytorch implementation for the paper:

 > Zhizhuo Zhao, Wenpeng Lu, Xueping Peng, Lumin Xing, Weiyu Zhang, and Chaoqun Zheng(2024).
 Automated ICD Coding via Contrastive Learning with Back-reference and Synonym Knowledge for Smart Self-diagnosis Applications.
-In IEEE Transactions on Consumer Electronics, 2024.
+IEEE Transactions on Consumer Electronics, 2024.

 ![BRSK](./BRSK.png)